phpMussel/phpMussel/_docs/readme.EN.txt

  However, you are also able to instruct phpMussel to scan for files, directories or archives that you implicitly specify.
-To do this, firstly, you'll need to ensure that the appropriate configuration is set in the phpmussel.ini file (cleanup must be disabled), and once done, in a php file that is hooked to phpMussel, use the following function in your code:
+To do this, firstly, you'll need to ensure that the appropriate configuration is set in the "phpmussel.ini" file (cleanup must be disabled), and when done, in a php file that's hooked to phpMussel, use the following function in your code:

  phpMussel($what_to_scan,$output_type,$output_flatness);